Alcohol and Drugs

 Effects of drugs on your health

 There are well-documented risks associated with drug use such as potential risks to your physical and mental health, an increase in unprotected sex, the risk of STI’s and unplanned pregnancy.
 In addition, there are risks involved in taking two or more drugs at the same time.
 This can include alcohol, over-the-counter medication or prescription drugs, and illegal drugs.
 The Public Health Agency (PHA) explains how combining different types of drugs can be unpredictable and dangerous.
 The specific risks linked to particular combinations and advice on how to reduce your risk of harm can be found on the PHA’s website.

 If you are going out for the night it’s important to remember to keep yourself safe.
 Read these helpful tips on how to have a safe night out!

 If you have any concerns about alcohol or drugs or would like further information please visit your local GP.
-The University's Student Support Service can also offer advice, guidance and support, particularly harm reduction advice, and signposting to appropriate support sources.
+The University's Student Wellbeing Team can also offer advice, guidance and support, particularly harm reduction advice, and signposting to appropriate support sources.

 Ulster University Substance Misuse policy wishes to foster awareness of the implications of alcohol, drugs and substance misuse for health and career prospects.
 It also seeks to draw attention to the legal implications of drugs, alcohol and substance-related behaviour.